Avoid toy overload with this Montessori toy rotation method

 What is a good toy rotation system?

 Most people are of the opinion that toy rotation is best done when it best suits your child.
-This might be every 3-4 months – you could even theme the toys you have out on display to work alongside the seasons, if you like – or once a week, depending on your little one’s needs.
+This might be every 3-4 months – you could even theme the toys you have out on display to work alongside the seasons – or once a week, depending on your little one’s needs.

 “If toy rotation is something you are considering, you will be amazed at the impact these old stored toys can have – it’s like they are brand new,” says Aoife, who also points out that it can be a good idea to tailor your toy rotation system to tackle points in the calendar when you find yourself overwhelmed with new things.